The retina proteome

 In-depth analysis of the elevated genes in retina using antibody-based protein profiling allowed us to understand the distribution of the retina specific genes and their expression profiles.
 Proteins expressed in specific cell-types or in synapses were identified among the genes with elevated expression in the retina.

-Cells in the retinal pigment epithelium (RPE) produce melanin in order to protect photoreceptor cells from UV-radiation.
-Our analysis revealed that, in addition to melanocytes in skin, melan-A (MLANA) is also expressed in the RPE.
-RPE cells are also involved in transport of nutrients and ions between photoreceptor cells and blood vessels in the choroid.
-Another protein identified in the RPE is bestrophin 1 (BEST1); it is known to form a bicarbonate transporting channel.
-Solute carrier family 16 member 8 (SLC16A8) plays a role in transport of molecules and here we show that it is located in the cell membrane of cells in the RPE.
+Pigment epitheli cells produce melanin to protect photoreceptor cells from UV-radiation.
+Our analysis revealed that, in addition to melanocytes in the skin, melan-A (MLANA) is also expressed in pigment epitheli cells.
+Pigment epitheli cells are also involved in the transport of nutrients and ions between photoreceptor cells and blood vessels in the choroid.
+Another protein identified in pigment epitheli cells is bestrophin 1 (BEST1); it is known to form a bicarbonate transporting channel.
+Solute carrier family 16 member 8 (SLC16A8) plays a role in the transport of molecules and here we show that it is located in the cell membrane of pigment epitheli cells.

 Proteins specifically expressed in photoreceptor cells

 An example of a protein located in the nuclei of photoreceptor cells is cone-rod homeobox (CRX), a transcription factor essential for normal photoreceptor function.
-The process of conversion of light to nerve signals, also called phototransduction, involves interaction between numerous proteins in the outer segments of photoreceptor cells.
+The process of conversion of light to nerve signals, also called phototransduction, involves interaction between numerous proteins in the outer segments of photoreceptor cells,.
+There are two types of photoreceptor cells: rods and cones.
 In rods, phototransduction begins when light activates rhodopsin (RHO), followed by interaction with the rod-specific transducin.
 A component of the latter is G protein subunit gamma transducin (GNGT1).
 Another protein expressed in the outer segments is cyclic GMP-phosphodiesterase 6G (PDE6G).
 It converts cyclic GMP into 5' GMP in rods, a process known to lead to hyperpolarization and subsequent nerve signaling.
 S-antigen visual arrestin (SAG) turns off phototransduction by preventing interaction between rhodopsin and transducin.
 This allows activated rods to recover and consequently adapt to low light conditions.

 Proteins involved in phototransduction in cones include g protein subunit gamma transducin 2 (GNGT2), guanylate cyclase activator 1B (GUCA1B) and arrestin 3 (ARR3).
 GNGT2 is a component of the cone-specific transducin, and like its rod-specific relative GNGT1, it is located in the outer segments.
 GUCA1B is a calcium-binding protein that activates photoreceptor guanylate cyclases.
 ARR3 is the cone-specific equivalent of SAG, and it is involved in the deactivation of cones.